 Which are the best indoor plants between them?

-Some people like the Hoya krimson princess most, some are the Hoya Krimson queen.
+Some people like the Hoya krimson princess most, and some are the Hoya Krimson queen.

 They are the most common houseplant from an early age.
 Hoya Krimson Princess and Hoya Krimson Queen both are low-maintenance plants.
 Anybody can handle them easily.